 When you need fast drug and alcohol testing in New York, call National Drug Screening at 866-843-4545.

 National Drug Screenings offers immediate drug testing for individuals at our drug testing centers in New York City, Albany, Buffalo, Rochester, Syracuse, Brooklyn, Sleepy Hollow, Niagara Falls, Yonkers, Ithaca, Schenectady, Boston, Binghamton, Poughkeepsie, White Plains, Amityville, Saratoga Springs, Lake Placid, Utica, Newburgh, Tarrytown, New Rochelle, Town of Hempstead, Coney Island, Troy, Plattsburgh, Scarsdale, Huntington, Watertown, Middletown, Cooperstown, Kingston, Elmira, Hudson, Rhinebeck, Canandaigua, Sandy Hook, Oneonta, Beacon, Love Canal, Long Beach, Amherst, Warwick, Cold Spring, Long Island City, Woodstock, Nyack, and Levittown.
-For a drug screen or drug test for personal use that is secure and confidential then call 866-843-4545 for drug testing at our National Drug Screening centers.
+For a drug screen or drug testing for personal use that is secure and confidential then call 866-843-4545 for drug testing at our National Drug Screening centers.
 Our drug testing centers are open daily.

-Drug testing in New York is legal and a comprehensive drug and alcohol prevention program can result in a discount on workers compensation insurance premiums.
+Drug testing in New York is legal and a comprehensive drug and alcohol prevention program can result in a discount on workers’ compensation insurance premiums.

 Using a pre-employment drug test in New York to screen potential employees for drugs helps determine on-the-job stability.
-Employers want to lessen the impact of drug abuse in the workplace, which could include tardiness, absenteeism, turnover, attitude problems, theft, decreased productivity, crime and workplace violence.
-It is estimated that drug abuse in the workplace costs employers $75 to $100 billion dollars annually in lost time, turnover, productivity, accidents, health care and workers compensation costs.
+Employers want to lessen the impact of drug abuse in the workplace, which could include tardiness, absenteeism, turnover, attitude problems, theft, decreased productivity, crime, and workplace violence.
+It is estimated that drug abuse in the workplace costs employers $75 to $100 billion dollars annually in lost time, turnover, productivity, accidents, health care, and workers’ compensation costs.

 Why random drug testing?

 Trust and verify.
-Random testing is performed on an unannounced, unpredictable basis on employees whose identifying information (e.g., social security number or employee number) has been placed in a testing pool from which a scientifically arbitrary selection is made. this selection is computer generated to ensure that it is indeed random and that each person of the workforce population has an equal chance of being selected for testing, regardless of whether that person was recently tested or not.
+Random testing is performed on an unannounced, unpredictable basis on employees whose identifying information (e.g., social security number or employee number) has been placed in a testing pool from which a scientifically arbitrary selection is made.
+This selection is computer generated to ensure that it is indeed random and that each person in the workforce population has an equal chance of being selected for testing, regardless of whether that person was recently tested or not.
 Because this type of testing has no advance notice, it serves as a deterrent.
 Random testing helps to identify employees that have a drug problem and can cause your company harm.
-Random testing helps deter drug use and helps to prevent employees from starting to use drugs, becoming a drug abuser and causing your company harm.
+Random testing helps deter drug use and helps to prevent employees from starting to use drugs, becoming drug abusers, and causing your company harm.

-Code rule 60 in New York is a voluntary program that permits employers to put certain safety-related programs in place that qualify them for workers’ compensation discounts.
+Code Rule 60 in New York is a voluntary program that permits employers to put certain safety-related programs in place that qualify them for workers’ compensation discounts.

 §60-1.14 drug and alcohol prevention program.